View semester dates

 Year 1

-In your first year, you'll study two core modules.
-You'll then choose three options from three different subject areas, as well as one language option.
+In your first year, you'll study two core modules and one module from either the modern languages or English language.
+You'll then choose three option modules from three different subject areas.

 Core modules